twilio/flex-plugin-builder/faq.md

 npm ERR! to accept an incorrect (and potentially broken) dependency resolution.
 ```

-To fix this problem, update your package.json and include `react-test-renderer` package and use the exact same version you've used for your `react` package.
+To fix this problem, update your package.json and include the `react-test-renderer` package and use the exact same version you've used for your `react` package.